zapier/visual-builder/docs/_cli_tutorials/hydration.md

 ![](https://zappy.zapier.com/3EDC0260-0465-42D3-99D2-95674C4CA388.png)

 When the Trigger runs, it detects a new file, prompting the `fileMeta` function to be executed.
-This is a key difference between `z.dehydrate` and `z.dehydrateFile` – as soon as the Trigger ran, we hydrated the request for `z.dehydrate`; however, we won't call `z.dehydrate` until the moment it is needed.
+This is a key difference between `z.dehydrate` and `z.dehydrateFile` – as soon as the Trigger ran, we hydrated the request for `fileMeta`; however, we won't hydrate the stored `downloadFile` until the moment it is needed.
+This is why I added the "Delay For" step previously - to highlight that we won't hydrate dehydrated information until needed.

 A short while later, ngrok receives three new requests:

 ![](https://zappy.zapier.com/28C6F8FD-677C-4EA0-837B-E4FBBD36C776.png)